systechafrica/systechafrica.github.io/members/importingFromTemplate.md

-### Importing from Templates
+### Importing by Templates

 To register members in batches, a template populated with data is uploaded into the system.
-To begin this process, click the link shown below to open the upload window as shown below:
+To begin this process, click on the drop-down submenu link shown below to open the upload window as shown below:

 <img  alt="new member link" width="95%" height="auto"  class="center"  src="../media3/newmember.png">

 This method enables massive registration of members at a go.
 See a sample template used to import and upload members below:
-ow:

 <img  alt="members upload templates" width="95%" height="auto"  class="center"  src="../media3/membertemplate.png">